Logo

 • Top-tier perks often require staking the platform’s native token.

-• The sheer number of features can overwhelm new users.
+• The number of features can overwhelm new users.

 • Keys are not self-custodied on the main exchange.